scintill/pwsafejs/README.md

 ---
 - Ignores grouping of accounts
 - Does not show all fields associated with your accounts -- should be pretty easy to add if you want though
 - As mentioned, probably not very secure.
-Since my use case is logging into an account from a foreign computer I trust at least enough that I'm willing to potentially compromise that particular account, I'm interested in finding a way to not put "all my eggs in one basket."
+Since my use case is logging into an account from a foreign computer I trust at least enough that I'm willing to potentially compromise that particular account, I'm interested in finding a way to not "put all my eggs in one basket."
 So far I can't think of a clever way to give myself access to arbitrary sets of account info without giving attakers the keys to ALL account info.
 Putting sensitive accounts into a separate database that you protect more carefully is probably a good idea though.

 Credits
 ---